lerndmina/discord-bot-base/README.md

 2. **Redis**: This is an open-source, in-memory data structure store, used as a database, cache, and message broker.
 The bot uses Redis for tasks related to data storage and retrieval.
 To install Redis, you can follow the instructions on the [official Redis website](https://redis.io/download).
 Once installed, you should set the `REDIS_URL` environment variable to the URL of your Redis server.

+3. **Bun**: This bot uses [Bun](https://bun.sh/) as a package manager.
+Install from [here](https://bun.sh/).

+4. **Node.js**: This bot is built using Node.js, a JavaScript runtime built on Chrome's V8 JavaScript engine.
+You can download Node.js from the [official Node.js website](https://nodejs.org/).
+The bot requires Node.js version 16 or higher.
+Authough we are using Bun we still require Node.js to run the bot.

 Please ensure that both FFmpeg and Redis are correctly installed and configured before running the bot.
 The bot will not function correctly without these dependencies.

 ## Installation